 Cavers and geologists agree that the slow movement and warping of the crust over millions of years created this fold and others nearby, though the Monitor line does not match the general trend of most other folds in the Appalachian Mountains.

 Geologist Nick Schaer speculates that the lineament may be a recent development, geologically speaking.
 He notes that the fold extends beyond the valley's "karst" — the porous layer of limestone in which the region's caverns have developed.

-As the line extends beyond the limestone layer, it might infer that the fold occured after the formation of the bed of limestone, though Schaer said he was unaware of any studies of that look at the larger geologic structure of the region.
+As the line extends beyond the limestone layer, it might infer that the fold occurred after the formation of the bed of limestone, though Schaer said he was unaware of any studies that looked at the larger geologic structure of the region.

 Caver Justin Beverage, a recent graduate of the environmental geoscience program at Concord University, speculates that the line is an extension fault associated with larger folds nearby.

 "It's likely that the strain of the fold event caused the rocks to fracture — like bending Play-Doh into a fold and looking near the apex of the fold," Beverage said.

 "Looking at a topographic map, it appears there is another lineament two-miles north-trending the same way.
 This would reinforce my guess since extension faults in fold-systems usually happen in groups."

 According to Bill Balfour, who lectures on the region's karst, hydrologists and geologists employed by the U.S. Geological Survey are re-mapping Monroe County for the first time in decades, and many local cavers hope the new survey will tell them far more about the karst.

 Interested in exploring caverns in the Greenbrier Valley?
 Lost World Caverns, a public show-cave in the Greenbrier levels at Lewisburg may be a good place to start.